KateIsabelle/rehearsal-room/README.md

 # 💡 About

 <b>Rehearsal Room</b> is a space finding app that connects artists with hidden gem studios, multipurpose rooms, basements, etc. in their local area.
-Built in the spirit of resource sharing, artists and community memebers can also host spaces themselves.
+Built in the spirit of resource sharing, artists and community members can also host spaces themselves.

 This app was created in a little over a week by <a href="https://github.com/KateIsabelle">Kate Davis</a>, <a href="https://github.com/MrinalN">Adele Noronha</a>, and <a href="https://github.com/itspladd">Paul Ladd</a> for our final projects in the <a href="https://www.lighthouselabs.ca/en/web-development-bootcamp">Lighthouse Labs Web Development Bootcamp.</a>

 # 🌟 Features
 - Users can browse spaces using filters